What Straight-A Students Get Wrong: An Honest Take

-Adam Grant just wrote a lovely piece in the New York Times that points out that, as he puts it, “Academic excellence is not a strong predictor of career excellence.”
+Adam Grant just wrote a lovely piece in the New York Times that points out that, as he puts it, “academic excellence is not a strong predictor of career excellence.”

 He’s right, and for the right reasons, but a quick skim of the piece might lead you astray.